buzzqw/TUS/OBSS/OBSSv2-eng.md

 If you want a more *fantastic* management of components and less tied to traditions, you can implement this set of modifications.

 - No spell needs components
-- All spells require a Magic Check to be cast and ignore any Magic Critical Success
-- It is possible to add components to the spell as an offering to the Patron who oversees the list to obtain advantages and be able to not perform the Magic Check.
-If the Magic Check is performed, Magic Critical Successes or Failures are also considered
+- It is possible to add components to the spell as an offering to the Patron who oversees the list to obtain advantages in Magic Check
-- Depending on the *preciousness* and *history* of the offered object, at the Narrator's discretion, the spell can acquire aspects or modifications
+- Depending on the *preciousness* and *history* of the offered object, at the Narrator's discretion, the Magic Check can acquire  $\pm2d6$\ bonus.

 For a more immediate management of components, you can replace them with a *cost* of 1 Maximum Hit Point per Spell Level.
 In case of a Magic Critical Success in the Magic Check, these Hit Points are not lost.